30 Days to an Organized Life Day 15

-*Stop making breakfast – While we’re on the subject of cooking, when my children reached the age of 8 or 9 I taught them how to make their own breakfast.
-Depending on the child’s responsibility level, I taught them how to cook scrambled eggs with supervision.
-Now that my children are teens, breakfast and lunch for them are completely off my list of responsibilities.
+*Stop making breakfast – While we are on the subject of cooking, when my children reached the age of 8 or 9 I taught them how to make their own breakfast.
+Depending on the child’s responsibility level I taught them how to cook scrambled eggs with supervision.
+Now that my children are teens breakfast and dinner for them are completely off my list of responsibilities.

-*Stop answering the phone – Years ago I learned to turn the ringer off on my home phone and let every call go to voicemail, which I checked later in the day.
+*Stop answering the phone – Years ago I learned to turn the ringer off on my home phone and let every call go to voicemail which I checked later in the day.
 A few important people had my cell phone number and knew how to reach me in the case of an emergency.
 No more being interrupted by someone who wants to chat when I am in the middle of an important task.
-Now you can use the “Do Not Disturb” setting on your smart phone.
+(See note below.)

 Learn to Gracefully Say “No”

-I’m not suggesting that you become a selfish jerk who never does anything for others, but if your current outside responsibilities are preventing you from caring well for yourself and your family (and/or reaching your own goals) you need to evaluate and eliminate what doesn’t line up.
+I am not suggesting that you become a selfish person who never does anything for others but if your current outside responsibilities are preventing you from caring for yourself and your family well (and/or reaching your own goals) you need to evaluate and eliminate what doesn’t line up.

 Don’t be manipulated or “guilted” into sacrificing your life for someone else’s priorities.
 Live YOUR life and do what you are meant to do.
 (For specific help to say “no” well check out this post.)

-Today’s 10 Minute Task 1: Spend 5 – 10 minutes listing your top priorities in life — the real, “If I’m dying in a year” priorities.
-You can read my post “Bringing Life Into Balance” for some ideas.
+Today’s Task 1: Spend 5 minutes listing your top priorities in life — the real, “If I’m dying in a year” priorities.

 Join the 30 Days to Organized Community for: